July 3, 2011

 ● Every unbeliever will appear before the great white throne of God to be judged for their deeds, which Jesus called the resurrection of judgment.

-● As the unbeliever stands before the great white throne, heaven and earth will flee from the presence of God, and burned and destroyed with fire and intense heat.
+● As the unbeliever stands before the great white throne, heaven and earth will flee from the presence of God, and be burned and destroyed with fire and intense heat.

 ● At the great white throne judgment, the deeds of the unbelievers will be reviewed, the books will be opened, and if anyone’s name was not found written in the book of life, then he will be thrown into the lake of fire.